Burger Consulting Project: Heavy/Highway Contractor

 The company was in need of a complete replacement system but pride of authorship made it difficult to walk away from those systems that were working.
 Notwithstanding that some of the software worked adequately, the lack of integration and myriad of missing elements made the operation inefficient.
 The vested interest of a few key people meant that changes were difficult and had to be handled delicately.

 BCG conducted a series of workshops and interviews that resulted in a set of strategic initiatives.
-The company computer committee prioritized the initiatives and BCG helped guide them through the process of budgeting and developing realistic plans so they could gauge their progress.
-BCG also educated them on the state of existing software compared to their own so they would be able to keep the alternatives clearly in mind as they moved forward.
+The company computer committee prioritized the initiatives and Burger Consulting Group helped guide them through the process of budgeting and developing realistic plans so they could gauge their progress.
+Burger Consulting Group also educated them on the state of existing software compared to their own so they would be able to keep the alternatives clearly in mind as they moved forward.

 The client is proceeding to implement the initiatives and is moving forward on the strategic plan.
 Further IT expenditures will be made with a knowledge of the marketplace and with clear targets and budgets.